Advice for Americans Buying Real Estate in France

 We’re currently witnessing a very significant increase in enquiries from American families and investors wanting to learn about buying real estate in France.

-According to the US body FVAP, over 150,000 Americans live in France.
+According to the US body FVAP, almost 153,000 Americans live in France.
 The most frequent questions we receive are relating to visas, children, taxes and legal advice.
-The Visa situation is a good place to start, especially if you’re starting to plan a move.
+The Visa situation is a good place to start, especially if you’re planning to move over.

 Do Americans Need a Visa to Travel to France?